ajwdewit/WOFOST_crop_parameters/README.rst

 .. _PCSE: http://pcse.readthedocs.io

-Moreover, the PCSE AgroManager is designed to work with the YAMLCropDataProvider and the parameters files by referring to the crop type (crop_name) and crop variety (varietyname) in its definition of the agromanagement:
+Moreover, the PCSE AgroManager is designed to work with the YAMLCropDataProvider and the parameters files by referring to the crop type (crop_name) and crop variety (variety_name) in its definition of the agromanagement:

 .. code-block:: yaml